microsoft/infersharpaction/Examples/ResourceLeak/README.md

 ```

 ### 3. Resource Allocation inside libraries:
 Some leakable resources are created within non-constructor methods.
-For example, the `Icursor` resource in the below example will leak if it is not disposed.
+For example, the `ICursor` resource in the below example will leak if it is not disposed.
 ```c#
 ICursor cursor = SQLiteDatabase.Query(…)
 ```